bernhardAxonIvy/doc/source/designer-guide/configuration/databases.rst

 Database Configuration Editor
 -----------------------------

-The database configuration editor lets you configure the databases you use in your project and the extending projects.
+The database configuration editor lets you configure the databases you use in your project.

 .. figure:: /_images/designer-configuration/database-editor.png
    :alt: Database Configuration Editor

    Database Configuration Editor

-- :guilabel:`All Database Configurations`
-  A list of all database configurations defined in this project.
-A red or green icon indicates the result of the automatically executed connection test.
+- :guilabel:`All Database Configurations` A list of all database configurations defined in this project.
+A red or green icon indicates the result of the connection test automatically executed upon saving a database configuration.

 - :guilabel:`New`
   Add a new database configuration